Public-Data Research Monitor

 Treasury Intermediation Tradeoff

-Constrained banks reduced trading-balance-sheet use while absorbing more Treasuries.
-The strongest market linkages are between treated-minus-control trading-assets gaps and NY Fed dealer-position context (correlation up to 0.82).
+Low-headroom banks reduced trading-balance-sheet use while absorbing more Treasuries.
+The strongest market linkages remain between treated-minus-control trading-assets gaps and NY Fed dealer-position context (correlation up to 0.82).

 Trading Assets vs. Treasury Inventory